 We believe the surgical residents are the lifeblood of any great Department of Surgery.

 We strive to continually challenge our residents while supporting them at the same time.
 This is accomplished by having all levels of faculty work side-by-side with the residents on all services.
-For example, on our trauma surgery service residents take call with the Department Chairman and the Residency Director.
+For example, on our trauma surgery service residents take call with the Department Chair and the Residency Director.

 Graduates of our program are compassionate physicians with outstanding technical skills and excellent clinical judgment.

-In addition to learning clinical surgery, our categorical residents have the opportunity, should they choose to do so, to spend at least one additional year doing clinical and/or basic science research between the clinical PG2 and PG3 years.
-This research experience can set the stage for a productive academic career, propel the resident to a top fellowship or simply allow the young surgeon an opportunity to learn what really goes into research so that he/she may evaluate medical literature more critically.
+Research experience can set the stage for a productive academic career, propel the resident to a top fellowship or simply allow the young surgeon an opportunity to learn what really goes into research so that he/she may evaluate medical literature more critically.
 Regardless of a surgeon’s ultimate career path, we believe that time spent in research should complement the clinical training and make one a better surgeon over the long term.